 Uniqlo’s penchant for tech is also reflected in its product offering.
 Despite often being umbrellaed as a fast fashion brand, it foregoes selling the hottest, flash-in-the-pan styles.
 Instead, innovation transcends trends and popularizes the brand for providing functionality, ease and usefulness in its consumers’ lives.

 While technical fabrications have become commonplace in assortments such as activewear, Uniqlo redefined apparel by pioneering both AIRism, its comfort conditioning technology, and HEATTECH, a heat-retaining material.
-Early adoption of these innovations has positioned Uniqlo as the market leader in this space, a coveted spot consumers expect their garments now to work harder than ever.
+The early adoption of these innovations has positioned Uniqlo as the market leader in this space, a coveted spot where consumers expect their garments now to work harder than ever.

 Made for everybody

 With its customer base spanning all ages, demographics and economic backgrounds – Uniqlo nails mass appeal.
-It achieves this by not pushing any one “look”, where all items are simple and cohesive with each other.
-Products rarely patterned beyond a simple stripe.
+It achieves this by not pushing anyone “look”, where all items are simple and cohesive with each other.
+Products are rarely patterned beyond a simple stripe.
 Currently, 89% of items available online at Uniqlo Japan are plain.

 Targeted price point